 The average revision rate is calculated on all primary implants for primary OA per fixation group.
-The average revision rate for all uncemented THAs is 2.6% (CI 2.4 to 2.7) and 2.2% (CI 1.9 to 2.5) for hybrid fixation.
-Because of its infrequent use and small numbers, the analysis for all cemented THAs was omitted.
-Figures 4.14 and 4.15 show the two-year revision rate of all combinations with N>50.
+The average revision rate for all uncemented THAs is 2.6% (CI rate of all combinations with N>50.
 The revision rates are adjusted for effects of mortality and emigration.
 Combinations of implants lying outside the outlier boundary (revision rate twice the revision rate of the group) are potential outliers.
 They are further analyzed following the protocol described above.